-The trading price of the ADSs is likely to be volatile and could fluctuate widely due to factors beyond our control.
+The trading price of our ADSs has been volatile since our ADSs started to trade on the New York Stock Exchange on August 13, 2020.
+The trading price of our ADSs could fluctuate widely due to factors beyond our control.
 This may happen because of broad market and industry factors, including the performance and fluctuation of the market prices of other companies with business operations located mainly in China that have listed their securities in the United States.
 In addition to market and industry factors, the price and trading volume for the ADSs may be highly volatile for factors specific to our own operations, including the following:

-- variations in our revenues, earnings, cash flow; - fluctuations in operating metrics; - announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - announcements of new solutions and services and expansions by us or our competitors; - changes in financial estimates by securities analysts; - detrimental negative publicity about us, our competitors or our industry; - additions or departures of key personnel; - release of lockup or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; - regulatory developments affecting us or our industry; and - potential litigation or regulatory investigations.
+- · variations in our revenues, earnings, cash flow; - fluctuations in operating metrics;

+- announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - announcements of new solutions and services and expansions by us or our competitors: - changes in financial estimates by securities analysts; - detrimental negative publicity about us, our competitors or our industry; - additions or departures of key personnel; - · release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; - regulatory developments affecting us or our industry; and - potential litigation or regulatory investigations.